awsdocs/amazon-vpc-user-guide/doc_source/VPC_NAT_Instance.md

    ssh ec2-user@10.0.1.123
    ```

-1. From your private instance, test that you can connect to the Internet by running the `ping` command:
+1. From your private instance, test that you can connect to the internet by running the `ping` command:

    ```
    ping ietf.org